Style

 Photograph by Fabio Lovino/HBO

 Though Jennifer Coolidge’s Tanya McQuoid is thoroughly missed, Season 3 of The White Lotus is shaping up to be just as riveting as the previous drops.
-Four episodes in, tensions are skyrocketing.
+As it builds to its big finale, tensions are skyrocketing.
 There’s an imminent murder, secrets threatening to come to light, and lots of full-frontal nudity.
 Fashion girls, however, are particularly enjoying an extra layer of the show’s genius: the impeccable styling.

-Thanks to the direction of costume designer Alex Bovaird, which capitalizes on the show’s signature “noisy, chaotic luxury,” White Lotus-core is upon us.
+Thanks to the direction of costume designer Alex Bovaird, White Lotus-core has become its own brand of fashion, capitalizing on the show’s signature “noisy, chaotic luxury.”
 Viewers on social media are either tracking down the exact pieces on the show or recreating the resort-ready looks themselves.
-Between cutout dresses, printed sundresses, and crochet statement pieces, among others, the wardrobe is a blueprint for any tropical vacation.
-Though the drama is still unfolding, here’s a recap of the chicest outfits on the show so far.
+Between cutout numbers, printed sundresses, and crocheted statement pieces, the characters’ wardrobes are a blueprint for any tropical vacation.
+The season just wrapped but the fashion this season will live on in our memes and vacation Pinterest boards.
+Here’s a recap of the chicest outfits on the show.
 May they inspire your next bougie getaway.

 Rick and Chelsea are undoubtedly the most stylish couple of the season.
 Viewers are obsessed with Rick’s unbuttoned Hawaiian shirts, while Chelsea’s eccentric (yet spicy) wardrobe is the most unpredictable.
 Case in point: the dress she wore when viewers first met her.